ingararntzen/timingdocs/docs/source/dataset.rst

 Dataset
 ========================================================================

-:ref:`dataset` manages a collection of cues, and implements the :ref:`observablemap` with support for flexible and efficient cue modification and lookup, even for very large collections.
+:ref:`dataset` manages a collection of cues, implements the :ref:`observablemap` and adds support for flexible and efficient cue modification and lookup, even for large volumes of cues.
 :ref:`Cues <cue>` are simple Javascript objects:

 ..  code-block:: javascript